Virulencies/synesthete/README.md

-# Getting Started with Create React App
+# Welcome to Synesthesia ~ An audio visualizer project created with react-app and three js.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:

+### 'npm install'

+To install all dependancies.

 ### `npm start`